 The Right Culture Gets The Rights Results

-It’s not just our intuition – there is growing proof that the right culture can have a significant positive impact on your bottom line.
-So if you are hoping to increase people and business performance, take a close look at the prevailing culture at your organization.
+It’s not just our intuition — there is growing proof that the right culture can have a significant positive impact on your bottom line.
+So if you are hoping to increase people and business performance, assess the culture at your organization.

 The Definition of Corporate Culture

 We define corporate culture as how things truly get done on a day-to-day basis.
 It can be measured by understanding the way people think, behave, and work.
 It can be seen in the words and deeds of leaders, in organizational practices and processes, and in relationships with colleagues, customers, and partners.

 The Correlation Between The Right Culture and Business Performance

 More leaders are learning about the strong correlation between high performance corporate cultures where employees are productively and satisfactorily engaged and the financial returns of these companies.